DaPineappleDude/16-662_Robot_Autonomy_Project/README.md

 Define the class name of your chosen objects in objectlist which should be a string containing all the class name and separated by coma.

-Now you can run the demo_new.m to generate data which could be used for training the FCN model.
-After running the script, three new folders and a report.txt file containing the number of each object’s appearance will be generated.
+Now you can run the demo_new.m to generate data which could be used for training the FCN model. <br />
+After running the script, three new folders and a report.txt file containing the number of each object’s appearance will be generated. <br />
 The SegmentationClass containing the segmentation ground truth images, JPEGImages containing the original images, the Segmentation folder in ImageSets containing three txt files, which identify the image name of the training images, validation images and test images.

 If you uncomment “LMdbshowscenes(LMquery(database, 'object.name', objectlist), HOMEIMAGES);
 ”, you will be able to check if you have labeled the objects correctly by visualization.